VIB-CCB-BioIT/shiny_docs/README.md

 ### Add custom domains
 This is not operational yet, need to get back to VIB Communications.

-Shinyapps.io --> Account --> Domains --> Add domain
+Shinyapps.io &rarr; Account &rarr; Domains &rarr; Add domain